Let's start with a basic example using individual words to understand the fundamental concepts.

 ]

-Topics are represented by the main keywords extracted from the text.
+Topics are represented by the main keywords extracted from the clustered documents, ranked by their importance scores (TF-IDF weights).

-Each topic name is formed by concatenating these keywords using underscores ("_").
+Each topic name is automatically generated by concatenating the most representative keywords using underscores ("_").

-A special topic labeled "-1" may also appear; it typically includes all keywords that do not clearly match any specific topic.
+A special topic labeled "-1" may also appear, which typically includes outliers and documents that do not clearly fit into any specific topic cluster.

 Chart of the topics (Topic Word Scores): bertopic-barchart-figure.html